FASP-QAT/qat-documentation/docs/user/14-annex-2-business-rules.md

 ### 11.B.17.
 When to suggest shipments (Plan by MOS):
 QAT suggests the shipment for a month when MOS for the month and following two months is less than that of the Min MOS and if the month is greater than the current month.
 #### Formula:
-- Suggest shipment if MOS for month and following two months < Min MOS
+- Suggest shipment if MOS for month and following two months &lt; Min MOS

 ### 11.B.18.
 Suggested shipment quantity (Plan by MOS):
 - If MOS for current month and following two months is less than Min MOS:
   - Suggested Order Qty = Max Stock - Ending Balance + Unmet Demand
-- If MOS is '0' and AMC is > 0 and the following two months are less than Min MOS:
+- If MOS is '0' and AMC is &gt; 0 and the following two months are less than Min MOS:
   - Suggested Order Qty = Max Stock - Ending Balance + Unmet Demand
-- If MOS is '0' and AMC is > 0 and one of the following two months is greater than Min MOS:
+- If MOS is '0' and AMC is &gt; 0 and one of the following two months is greater than Min MOS:
   - Suggested Order Qty = Min Stock - Ending Balance + Unmet Demand

 ### 11.B.19.
 When to suggest shipments (Plan by Qty):
 QAT suggests the shipment for a month when Ending Balance for the month + Distribution lead time and following two months is less than that of the Min Qty or when Ending Balance for month is 0 and AMC is greater than 0.
 #### Formula:
-- Suggest shipment if Ending Balance for month + Distribution Lead Time and following two months < Min Qty, or if Ending Balance = 0 and AMC != 0.
+- Suggest shipment if Ending Balance for month + Distribution Lead Time and following two months &lt; Min Qty, or if Ending Balance = 0 and AMC != 0.

 ### 11.B.20.
 Suggested shipment quantity (Plan by Qty):
 - Suggested Order Qty calculations use Max Qty or Min Qty minus Ending Balance plus Unmet Demand based on similar logic as Plan by MOS, incorporating the Distribution Lead Time.